Skip to content

 Bonus Wednesday Movie on the Beach

 If you’re able to time the turtle release on a Wednesday evening, stay after the sunset to watch a movie next to the ocean.
-During high season (roughly Nov-March), Villasol Beach Club hosts Cine en la Playa.
+During high season (roughly Nov-March), Club Bacocho hosts Cine en la Playa.

 You can check which movie will be playing on their Facebook page (posted a day or two in advance).
 There is no cost for the movie but you are expected to buy something from the bar or restaurant.